Table.ReplaceValue

 )

-Table.ReplaceValue problem with conditionally replacing multiple columns
+Table.ReplaceValue problem with conditional replacing multiple columns

 While this function does replace values in multiple columns, the values it targets for replacement (oldValues) are exclusively based on the ‘Food’ column.
 In instances where ‘Food’ and ‘Mood’ don’t have the same values, no replacement would occur.